fshenton/vikings/README.md

 ## 🏢 Building the App...
-Requires npm or yarn (instructions below use npm)
+Requires npm or yarn (instructions below use npm).

-Download, fork, or clone the repo locally
+Download, fork, or clone the repo locally.
-In your CLI, navigate to the project directory
+In your CLI, navigate to the project directory.
-Run npm install to install local dependencies
+Run npm install to install local dependencies.

 ## ...for Development
-Run `npm run build-dev` to build the project for local development
+Run `npm run build-dev` to build the project for local development.

-Any changes to files inside the src/ directory will trigger a hot reload
+Any changes to files inside the src/ directory will trigger a hot reload.

 ## Browser Support
 - Chrome ⭐⭐⭐⭐⭐
 - Firefox ⭐⭐⭐⭐
-	- performance issue with filter blur effects on some devices 🤷‍♀️
+	- performance issue with filter blur effects on some devices.
 - Edge ⭐⭐⭐⭐
-	- Combined main Vikings logo assets into one due to lack of mask-image support
+	- Combined main Vikings logo assets into one due to lack of mask-image support.
-	- Videos are not fullscreen due to lacking support for `object-fit: cover`
+	- Videos are not fullscreen due to lacking support for `object-fit: cover`.
 - Safari ⭐⭐⭐
 	- Navigation between characters is not available.